thisisnabi/Notify/README.md

 # Notify as a Service

-This is a Notify service implemented in ASP.NET Core and MongoDB.
-It allows you to send `sync/async` message to user, with delivery checks.
+Notify as a Service is an advanced notification system built using ASP.NET Core and MongoDB.
+It allows seamless and efficient sending of synchronous and asynchronous messages, ensuring reliable delivery through integrated checks.

 ## Features

-- Sending Email by REST & Messaging Approach
+- Email Notifications: Send emails using REST and messaging approaches.
-- Sending SMS by REST & Messaging Approach
+- SMS Notifications: Dispatch SMS via REST and messaging methods.
-- Support Multi third parties for SMS Provider
+- Multi-provider Support: Integrate with various SMS providers for flexibility.
-- MongoDB database for persisting data
+- Data Persistence: Utilizes MongoDB for storing and managing data.

 ## Technologies Used

-- ASP.NET Core
+- **ASP.NET Core**: Foundation of the application, providing a robust and scalable web framework.
-- MongoDB
+- **MongoDB**: NoSQL database for efficient data storage and retrieval.
-- C#
+- **C#**: Core programming language for application logic.
-- Minimal APIs
+- **Minimal** APIs: Simplified API creation for streamlined development.
-- Webhook Pattern
+- **Webhook** Pattern: Enables real-time notifications and integration with other services.
-- Composite Pattern
+- **Composite Pattern**: Ensures flexible and scalable notification structures.
-- Background Services
+- **Background Services**: Handles long-running operations and tasks efficiently.
-- Masstransit
+- **MassTransit**: Facilitates message-based communication within microservices.
-- Rabbitmq
+- **RabbitMQ**: Reliable messaging broker for asynchronous communication.

 ## Installation